shopsys/shopsys/docs/contributing/guidelines-for-pull-request.md

 * Now just wait for review of your change.

 ### Note about targeting pull requests
-As we [support multiple versions](./backward-compatibility-promise.md#current-release-plan) of Shopsys Framework while keeping [Backward Compatibility Promise](./backward-compatibility-promise.md), it is important to think about proper targeting of your pull request.
+As we [support multiple versions](./backward-compatibility-promise.md#current-release-plan) of Shopsys Platform while keeping [Backward Compatibility Promise](./backward-compatibility-promise.md), it is important to think about proper targeting of your pull request.

 If your pull request: